Andrés Escobar: Legacy

 Escobar's murder tarnished the image of Colombia internationally.
 Escobar himself had worked to promote a more positive image of Colombia, earning acclaim within the country.

 Escobar is still held in high regard by Colombian fans, and is especially mourned and remembered by Atlético Nacional's fans.
 In a newspaper column published shortly before his killing, he said of Colombia's World Cup, "It’s been a most amazing and rare experience.
 We’ll see each other again soon because life does not end here."

 After Escobar's death, his family founded the Andrés Escobar Project to help disadvantaged children learn to play football.
 Prior to the 2001 Copa América hosted by Colombia, the city of Medellín unveiled a statue of Escobar.

 In popular culture

+In 1997, Mujer, Casos de la Vida Real aired an episode based on the assassination entitled "Holocausto".
+This episode is now considered lost media.

 In 2010, a documentary film titled The Two Escobars was released as a part of ESPN's 30 for 30 documentary series.
 It was directed by Jeff and Michael Zimbalist, which looked back at Andrés Escobar's death, Colombia's 1994 World Cup run and the relationship between association football and the country's criminal gangs, notably the Medellín Cartel run by Pablo Escobar (unrelated to Andrés).

-In 2022, Netflix released a mini-series titled The Final Score based on his life.
+In 2022, Netflix released a mini-series titled Goles en contra based on his life.